Homology and K-theory for self-similar actions of groups and groupoids: Computations: multispinal self-similar groups

 Every groupoid $\mathscr G_{p,f}$ is amenable and has a nontrivial free abelian subgroup in $K_i(\cs(\mathscr G_{p,f}))$ for $i=0,1$.
 On the other hand, the homology of $\mathscr G_{p,f}$ consists entirely of finite groups by Theorem~\ref{t:multispinal}.
 Therefore, all these groups fail the rational HK property in both degrees $0,1$.
 Note that the groupoid $\mathscr G_{p,f}$ is Hausdorff if and only if $\deg f=1$ and $p=2$.

 Let $\mathscr G=\mathscr G_{2,x-1}$.
 It is the groupoid associated the self-similar action of the infinite dihedral group $D_{\infty}$ described in Example~\ref{ex:infinite.dihedral.gp}.
 Ortega and Sanchez~\cite{ortegadihedral} computed the K-theory of $\cs(\mathscr G)$ and computed the homology of $\mathscr G$ in degrees $0,1,2$ and observed that it is a torsion group in higher degrees in order to give a counterexample to the rational HK property in both degrees $0$ and $1$.
 Here we compute the homology in $\mathscr G$ in every degree using our methods and give an easier computation of its K-theory.
 The method extends to GGS-groups (see Example \ref{ex:Gupta-Sidki groups}) such as the groups $G_{p,x-1}$ studied in~\cite{FG85,justinfinite} and the Gupta--Sidki $p$-groups~\cite{GuptaSidki}.
-GGS groups are amenable as they are generated by bounded automata~\cite{boundedaut}.
+GGS groups are generated by bounded automata and hence are amenable~\cite{boundedaut}.
 Thus their groupoids are amenable (also they are contracting groups).